khaors/geocompr/main.md

 The origin of the BNG is located in the sea beyond the southwest tip of England.
 This origin did not arise by accident: it ensures that most locations in the UK have positive Easting and Northing values.
-There is more to CRSs, as described in sections \@ref(crs-intro) and \@ref(reproj-geo-data) but, for the purposes of this section, it is sufficient to know that coordinates consist 2 numbers representing distance from an origin, usually in $x$ then $y$ dimensions.
+There is more to CRSs, as described in sections \@ref(crs-intro) and \@ref(reproj-geo-data) but, for the purposes of this section, it is sufficient to know that coordinates consist of two numbers representing distance from an origin, usually in $x$ then $y$ dimensions.